 dedication and service to the ideals and purpose of the Alumni

-In our eighty-nine years, almost one thousand men have served
+In our ninety plus years, almost one thousand men have served

 on our Board of Governors.
 Some have served as little as one month

 while others have performed dedicated service for many years.
 We